farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-1-OPC-through-Data.md

 Clarifying th domain has made the chat library simpler and more powerful.
 There is now only one function for querying threads by tags.
 It can query by any set of tags, not just the entity relationships.
 There's also now a clear path for defining more sophisticated behaviors.
-For example, we could offer unions between tags (e.g. all threads for x campaign *or* y brand).
+For example, query all threads for x campaign *or* y brand.
-Tags don't have to be used for grouping.
+These tags aren't just for grouping.
 They can also be used for metadata.

 This tag-based approach is open because different callers can impress their own groupings or metadata into tags, but closed because callers don't need to modify the library to change the groupings or metadata.